HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Historical Note

-ing school districts of any kind or class,' and substituted "persons and families of
+districts of any kind or class,' "persons an(] families of

 in subd. (a). low or moderate income" for "low or

-The 1979 amendment inserted a comma moderate income" in subd. (d).
+The 1979 amendment inserted a comma moderate income" in subd.
+M.

 following "article" in subds. (b) and (c) ;